vygr/ChrysaLisp/doc/ASSIGNMENT.md

 Here we have to declare the function as trashing all as use of the C-Script compiler could end up allocating and therefore invalidating any register.
 We are also aliasing the name and id variables to do double duty to save some stack space and avoid a union !
-Naughty maybe , but heck this is how we get the performance and why we write in assembler :)
+Naughty maybe, but heck this is how we get the performance and why we write in assembler :)

 The {} are just another way of declaring a string, like with "", just that {}